aws/s2n-tls/docs/BUILD.md

 s2n-tls requires a supported libcrypto library.
 A supported libcrypto must be linked to s2n-tls when building.

 By default, s2n-tls searches for a system libcrypto to link with when building.
-Override the default behavior by setting the `CMAKE_PREFIX_PATH` option to the the install directory of a supported libcrypto.
+Override the default behavior by setting the `CMAKE_PREFIX_PATH` option to the install directory of a supported libcrypto.

-## Supported libcrypto
+### Supported libcrypto

 s2n-tls supports the following libcrypto libraries: